 The Sub-Fund promotes environmental and social characteristics but does not commit to making any sustainable investments.
-As a consequence, the Sub-Fund does not commit to a minimum extent of sustainable investments with an environmental objective aligned with the EU Taxonomy, neither to a minimum share of investments in transitional and enabling activities objective that do not economic activities environmentaly sustainable under the EU Taxonomy.
+As a consequence, the Sub-Fund does not commit to a minimum extent of sustainable investments with an environmental objective aligned with the EU Taxonomy, neither to a minimum share of investments in transitional and enabling activities the criteria for environmentaly sustainable under the EU Taxonomy.

 are

 sustainable

 investments with an

 environmental

+objective that do not

+take into account